Covid-19 Delta outbreak: Vaccine booster shot rollout begins soon; PM keen for NZ to shift into new Covid framework - NZ Herald

 Prime Minister Jacinda Ardern made the announcements this afternoon, after Cabinet met to discuss the country's Covid response.

-She also said there is a strong view from the Ministry of Health to move to the new Covid protection framework "earlier" than previously outlined, and the Government is seeking expert views on this.
+She also said there was a strong view from the Ministry of Health to move to the new Covid protection framework "earlier" than previously outlined, and the Government was seeking expert views on this.

 A decision will still be made on November 29 about introducing the new framework, Ardern said.